GGR-Devs/GGReborn-App/README.md

 ## How to install
 Download the latest version from [here](https://github.com/GGR-Devs/GGReborn-App/releases)

-If you downloaded the installer: open it, and follow the steps.
+If you downloaded the installer: open the installer.
+When the installer finishes, the application will start automatically.
 If you downloaded the portable: unzip it, then enter the directory.

-After you can start the app by clicking on the GGReborn file.
+Once you have installed the application, launch the GGRebornApp executable.

 #### Build it yourself
-Make sure you have [nodejs](https://nodejs.org/en/download/) installed (you can install yarn too [yarn](https://classic.yarnpkg.com/en/docs/install)).
+Make sure you have [nodejs](https://nodejs.org/en/download/) installed (you can install [yarn](https://classic.yarnpkg.com/en/docs/install) too).

 Clone this repository
 ```